bfix/dynamo/rt/README.md

 was used by Dennis Meadows et al. as a basis for the report "_The Limits to Growth_".

-Both models can be found in the folder `world`.
+Both models can be found in the folder `world/`.

 **N.B.: The WORLD3 model is not available yet - hopefully coming soon!**